nirlepshah/myFilm_Client/README.md

 ● Returns data (description, genre, director, image) about a single movie to the user <br />
 ● Allows users to log in with a username and password <br />
 ● Allows new users to register (username, password, email, birthday) <br />
+● Returns data about a genre, with a name and description<br />
+● Returns data about a director (name, bio, birth year, death year) <br />
 ● Allows users to update their user info (username, password, email, date of birth) <br />
 ● Allows existing users to deregister <br />
 ● Displays favorite movies <br />